What to Bring

 WALKING SHOES

 Wear comfortable walking shoes with “deep treads” as your primary footwear.
 Trekking tennis shoes or light-weight hiking shoes do well.
 Avoid heels (!), dress shoes (!), or street shoes (!).
 If there are no “deep treads” on your shoes, it is best to leave them at home.
 Traction is more important than fashion.
-The land of Israel is not smooth under foot and many trails are covered with rock or gravel.
+Some of the terrain is not smooth under foot and many trails are covered with rock or gravel.
 If you are not walking uphill, you will be walking downhill or side hill.
 Your shoes should be suited for open terrain walking and light hiking.
 Flip-flops are not acceptable as footwear during touring activities.

 BROAD BRIMMED SUN HAT